JanssenProject/jans/README.md

 ## Security

 ### Disclosing vulnerabilities
 If you think you found a security vulnerability, please refrain from posting it publicly on the forums, the chat, or GitHub.
-Instead, send us an email on security@jans.io.
+Instead, email us on security@jans.io.

 Refer to [Janssen Security Policy](.github/SECURITY.md)